OWASP/owasp.github.io/pages/membership.md

 title: OWASP Membership Information & Benefits
 permalink: /membership/
 maintenance: true
-maintenance_message: Due to a required update to our systems, we are currently experiencing issues with our Membership portal, renewals, and joining.
+maintenance_message: We are currently experiencing issues with our Membership portal, renewals, and joining.
 Thank you for your patience as we work to resolve the issues.

 ---